Buckeye's Guide to Academic Policies

 A student is considered in “good standing” in the absence of any probationary or warning statuses.

 Academic standing is a measure of a student’s level of academic success.
-It may be based on point-hour ratio (GAP) for a single term, cumulative point-hour ratio (CPHR), progress toward a degree, or some combination of those factors.
+It may be based on point-hour ratio (GPA) for a single term, cumulative point-hour ratio (CPHR), progress toward a degree, or some combination of those factors.
 In any case, it is intended as one measure of a student’s academic achievement.

 To remain in good standing in the university, an undergraduate student must maintain a cumulative point-hour ratio (CPHR) of at least 2.0.